Ribble Valley: History

 The new district was named Ribble Valley after the River Ribble which flows through the area.
 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

 The Bowland Rural District had been in the West Riding of Yorkshire prior to the reforms, whereas the other parts had all been in Lancashire.
 The council was granted a coat of arms in 1975, which includes both the Red Rose of Lancaster and White Rose of York, referencing the two historic counties.

 The parish of Simonstone was transferred from Burnley to Ribble Valley in 1987.

+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district becoming part of a new North Lancashire unitary authority.

 Governance

 Ribble Valley Borough Council provides district-level services.
 County-level services are provided by Lancashire County Council.
 The whole borough is covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2023 election, being led by a Conservative minority administration.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: